Cloud Mining Firm Coinmint Confirms $700m Project Plan

 This year saw several schemes to leverage former infrastructure in areas with cheap electricity for the purposes of mining Bitcoin.
 Some of them have agitated the local governments, with plans in nearby Quebec meeting with harsh criticism over the impact on local economies.

-“If you want to come settle here, plug in your servers and do Bitcoin mining, we’re not really interested,” the region’s Premier Philippe Couillard said in March.
+“If you want to come to settle here, plug in your servers and do Bitcoin mining, we’re not really interested,” the region’s Premier Philippe Couillard said in March.

 For politicians in Massena, the nearest town to the Alcoa plant, the project appears to be a boon to the local workforce, as it promises to create extra 150 jobs.
 “The thought of 150 jobs and revitalization of the Alcoa East Facility is exciting and what we have been working for,” Massena Town Supervisor Steve O’Shaughnessy said as part of the press release.